Alan-Lomax/MaxDuino/README.md

 There is a seperate folder containing the Panelized version of the Gerbers.
 Note that all EDITS must be done in the 'single PCB version' and then be repanelized.
 Creating a new panel version is done by running a script.
-It panelizes the single version into an array you specify (two rows, one collumn).
+It panelizes the single version into an array you specify (Normally two rows, one collumn).